aieater/gpueater_nodejs/README.md

     }
 });
 ```
+In the case, the request has succeeded, then the API returns the following empty data.
+{data:null, error:null}

+In the case, some errors occurred during the instance instantiation process, and then the API returns details about the error.

 #### Launched instance list

-This API returns your launched instance list.
+This API returns your launched instance info.
 ```
 const gpueater = require('gpueater');